Dual Free Adaptive Mini-batch SDCA for Empirical Risk Minimization: Numerical experiments

-Figure~\ref{Fig:residue} shows the estimated density function of $|\vc{\kappa}{t}|$ after $1,2,3,4,5$ epochs for uniform dfSDCA and our adaptive variant adfSDCA.
-As one can observe, the adaptive scheme is pushing the high residue towards zero much faster.
-E.g. after $2$ epochs, almost all residue are below $0.03$ for adfSDCA case, whereas the uniform dfSDCA has still many residue above $0.06$.
-It show that by using adaptive probabilities, we are able to update coordinate with high dual residue more often and therefore reduce sub-optimality much more efficient.
+Figure \ref{Fig:evolution} compares the evolution of duality gap for various versions of our algorithm and shows the 2 state-of-the-art algorithms.
+In this case all of our variants are out-performing the dfSDCA and Prox-SDCA algorithms. \\ Figure \ref{Fig:residuals} shows the estimated density function of $|\vc{\kappa}{t}|$ after 1,2,3,4,5 epochs for uniform dfSDCA and our adaptive variant adfSDCA.
+As one can observe, the adaptive scheme is pushing the high residuals towards zero much faster.
+E.g. after 2 epochs, almost all residuals are below $0.03$ for adfSDCA case, whereas the uniform dfSDCA has still many residuals above $0.06$.